Produksi Film Negara

-Produksi Film Negara (State Film Productions, abbreviated as PFN) is an Indonesian state-owned film funding company, previously a film production company.
+Produksi Film Negara (abbreviated as PFN) is an Indonesian state-owned film funding company, previously a film production company.
 PFN is one of the pioneers in Indonesian film industry at the time when it is formed.

 PFN started as Java Pacific Film (JPF) which founded by Albert Balink in Batavia.
 JPF undergo several name changes before finally become PFN in 1975.